xinara/xinara-cli/README.md

 # xinara cli client

-This is the client of xirama (Xinara Is Not Another Recursive Acronym).
+This is the client of xinara (Xinara Is Not Another Recursive Acronym).

-Xirama is a solution for your groupal, and one-to-one privacy comunication, this client manages a personal wallet of PGP keys and use it to cipher messages to another persons, the message are sends to servers that distributte the messages with all clients, but only the choose ones can read this messajes.
+Xinara is a solution for your groupal, and one-to-one privacy comunication, this client manages a personal wallet of PGP keys and use it to cipher messages to another persons, the message are sends to servers that distributte the messages with all clients, but only the choose ones can read this messajes.